UPDATE: All Models are in Stock Now for Xmas!

 Chosen by Rad People: Montanus Bikepacking Builds

 We’re super proud to see our titanium handlebars out there doing the hardest work on some amazing rigs.
-The boys from Montanus choose our Roost Titanium Handlebars, Titanium stem and our pedals for their builds.
+The boys from Montanus chose our Roost Titanium Handlebars, Titanium stem and our pedals for their builds.

-Check out their bike build video and write up here:
+Check out their bike build video and write-up here:Â

-Chosen by Rad People: Steve from hardtail Party
+Chosen by Rad People: Steve from Hardtail Party

 Steve loves our Titanium Handlebars too!
 Check out what he has to say in this quick review.